janheindejong/urlspy/README.md

 ![Architecture](docs/architecture.svg)

 Initially, I envisioned a setup with both an SQL DB, and a MongoDB.
-THat was a bit overkill, so now the app has one database within a MongoDB (`urlstalker`), which has two collections:
+THat was a bit overkill, so now the app has one database within a MongoDB - **`urlstalker`** - with two collections:

-- `resources` - contains resources that need to be tracked, including metadata and latest snapshot
+- **`resources`** - contains resources that need to be tracked, including metadata and latest snapshot
-- `snapshots` - contains full list of all snapshots, including link to resource id
+- **`snapshots`** - contains full list of all snapshots, including link to resource id

 The resource model has the following format: